 S&C: How can you tell is a team is the best team for you?

-DM: Don’t just hire a lawyer because he or she was good for your friend or found someone in the yellow pages.
+DM: Don’t just hire a family lawyer because he or she was good for your friend or found someone in the yellow pages.
 Do you own research.
 Set up a consultation and ask lots of questions.
 I have these questions and considerations detailed in my books.

 T – treat your divorce as a business transaction.